javajerry/CarND-Path-Planning-Project/Model_Documentation.md

 <h2>Improvements for the future</h2>
 My Mac is slow and I observed slow response-reaction between the code and the simulator.
 I had to introduce the cpu_cycles to multiply with 2.24 for the faster response acceleration and deacceleration.
 It did cause Max Jerk Exceed when the simulator started.
 So I had to introudce reduced velocity increment till car's velocity reaches 4mph.
 <br>
-If you look at the lane change demo1 at 1m15s marker, ego car was making lane change to center.
-Car ahead is changed to center but my car immedately changed lane to the right to avoid the collision.
-Though the code worked but that maneuver was quite dangerous.
-Need behavior code here, if car ahead performed lane change at the same time, ego car should cancel the lane change and continue in the same lane.
+Thinking of a scenario which I didnt run into during my testing.
+If ego car in the left lane and there's a car ahead about 30 meters.
+My guess code will make ego car change lane to center.
+Car ahead also decided to change to the center at the same time, I am assuming code can handle that scenario and avoid the collision.